DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/usage.rst

 There are two main components that can be used to extract information :

 * the client : ResourceStatusSystem
-* the helper : SiteStatus, ResourceStatus, NodeStatus
+* the helper : SiteStatus, ResourceStatus

 The second is a simplification of the client with an internal cache.
 Unless you want to access not-only status information, please use the second.
 Nevertheless,